 A Chateau in North Carolina – My Visit to Biltmore

-The Biltmore in Asheville, North Carolina, was once the home of George Vanderbilt and his family.
-Now a resort and historic site, it was the main destination of my recent vacation.
+Biltmore Estate in Asheville, NC was once the home of George Vanderbilt and his family.
+Now a resort and museum, it was the object of my recent trip.

 Kykuit: Home of the Rockefellers

-On Memorial Day, my mom and I visited Kykuit for a belated Mothers' Day.
 Kykuit is the Sleepy Hollow, NY estate of the Rockefeller family.
-It's massive and gorgeous, and we had a great time there.
-The estate is well-known for two things - its gardens and Nelson Rockefeller's collection of modern art.
+It’s well-known for two things – its gardens and its modern art collection.

-A Review of the Morgan Library & Museum
+A Review of the Morgan Library and Museum

-My experience at the Morgan Library & Museum, a New York City museum of rare books and manuscripts, works on paper, and other small treasures.
+My experience at the Morgan Library and Museum, a New York City museum of rare books and manuscripts, works on paper, and other small treasures.

 John Singer Sargent